Interaction-Augmented Instruction: Modeling the Synergy of Prompts and Interactions in Human-GenAI Collaboration: Design Paradigms

 \subsubsection{Post-invocation, Prompt-only: Iterative Prompt Steering After GenAI Invocation}

-This class (\autoref{tab: paradigm} P5-P8) captures cases where users specify intent solely through prompts, but do so \emph{after} an initial GenAI invocation.
-Unlike pre-invocation paradigms, where intent is clarified before execution, here the process is fundamentally iterative: the first prompt triggers model output, and subsequent refinement occurs in response to what GenAI returns.
-Because each atomic paradigm centers on a single GenAI role, these workflows often do not emphasize artifact creation, but rather focus on AI-assisted prompt steering and iterative negotiation of intent.
+This class (\autoref{tab: paradigm} P5-P8) captures cases where users specify intent through prompts and perform interactions to clarify intent \emph{after} an initial GenAI invocation.
+Unlike pre-invocation paradigms, paradigms in this class often leverage GenAI for prompt steering and iterative negotiation of intent rather than directly instructing them for final artifact creation.
 This class arises when users’ initial instructions are vague, exploratory, or underspecified, and GenAI takes an active role in shaping subsequent prompts.
 Rather than users knowing exactly what they want, the system helps steer the process step by step.

 The first three paradigms in this class (\autoref{fig: paradigm1} P5-P7) share the basic flow H~$\rightarrow$~T~$\rightarrow$~G (human writes text prompts to GenAI) and G~$\rightarrow$~I (GenAI initiates interactions) but diverge in how AI-initiated interactions reshape subsequent instructions.
 In \textit{AI-driven prompt suggestion} (P5), GenAI generates candidate refinements or alternative text prompts that users can adopt or edit (H~$\rightarrow$~I~$\rightarrow$~T), focusing on direct modification of natural language.
 Spellburst~\cite{Angert2023}, for example, generates multiple auto-completed prompt suggestions by AI models.
 Then users can select one to guide subsequent calls (\autoref{fig: paradigm1}-P5).
 Similar to the extension from P1 to P2 (see \autoref{sec: pre-call prompt}), simple prompt refinement or suggestion by AI can hardly facilitate the needs for more structured intent communication.
 In \textit{AI-driven prompt decomposition} (P6), GenAI externalizes its internal interpretation of a high-level prompt into a structured form such as a graph or task tree.
 Users then manipulate this representation directly (H~$\rightarrow$~I~$\rightarrow$~Aug), fragmenting, reordering, or parameterizing subtasks.
 Low-code LLM~\cite{Cai2024} and a recent work NeuroSync~\cite{Zhang2025}, exemplify this approach by visualizing inferred code-generation plans as editable graphs (\autoref{fig: paradigm1}-P6).
-These paradigms still operate primarily through text manipulation, finer-grained specifications remain difficult to express.
+These paradigms still operate primarily through text manipulation, but finer-grained specifications remain difficult to express.